amalthomas111/covid19/README.md

 ## run snakemake pipeline
 * needs to be run from working directory
 * `config.yaml` needs to be changed accordingly
-* list.txt is created by `getsrainfo.sh` in downloading SRR files in an input for the snakemake script.
-Copy this file to working directory.
+* list.txt is created by `getsrainfo.sh` while downloading SRR files.
+`list.txt` in required for the snakemake script.
+Copy `list.txt` to working directory.
 ```
 cp data/list.txt .
 ```